 - This cost will be offset by eliminating the building related ownership and maintenance

 - Purging the things the Fellowship no longer wants would be a good idea (some of this was done in fall 2019).

-Rental facilities for temporary worship home: Also in May, Jay Joseph indicated there are several options for temporary facilities rental for us.
-We will investigate these options more thoroughly as the need arises.
+Rental facilities for temporary worship home: Also in May, Jay Joseph indicated the following options for temporary facilities rental for us.

 Properties available for purchase: Many commercial properties are publicly available and advertised through the usual channels.
 By contrast, church properties often never come on the market but are sold via word of mouth.
 Rev. Andrew has reached out to the Peninsula Baptist Association and let them know we will be looking for a new home.

 The real estate search so far: Between March and December 2020, the Real Estate Task Force has considered eight properties.
 All were rejected as not appropriate to our various needs (too large/small, location, under contract, etc.).
 This has been a good learning experience for us to see what is on the market and what the properties are listed for.
 None were in line with the congregation's vision.
 Planning will share the pictures and critiques of the future properties with the Fellowship in hopes of creating excitement and input from a larger audience.